You are currently browsing documentation for the master branch. Documentation for the stable 2024.06 branch can be found here.

 Note

-When using Letsencrypt! you have to make sure that the DNS A and AAAA records for the all hostnames mentioned in the HOSTNAMES variable match with the ip addresses of you server.
-Or else certificate generation will fail!
+When using Letsencrypt! you have to make sure that the DNS A and AAAA records for the all hostnames mentioned in the HOSTNAMES variable match with the ip addresses of you server or else certificate generation will fail!
 See also: Setting up your DNS.

 Bind address